openconfig/gnsi/certz/README.md

 testing PKI primitives used on network systems.
-The `Rotate()` is bidirectional streaming RPC which permit mutating Certificates, Root Certificate Bundles, Certificate Revocation Lists and Authentication Policies.
+The `Rotate()` is bidirectional streaming RPC which permit mutating Certificates, Root Certificate Bundles, Certificate Revocation Lists (CRLs) and Authentication Policies.
 For `Rotate()` stream it is possible to mutate one or more of the elements, and to send a `Finalize` message once the in-flight change has been verified to be operational.
 Failure to send the `Finalize` message will result in the candidate element being discarded and the original element being used instead.